 In addition, as a result of the correction of prior period amounts as described in "Part I - Item 1.
 Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 1.
-Description of Business and Accounting Policies" management has concluded that the Company had an additional material weakness as of December 31, 2020 related to the accounting and classification of significant and unusual transactions.
-The significant & unusual transaction review performed to evaluate the accounting for the Business Combination was incomplete in that a thorough analysis of the Warrants was not performed under Accounting Standards Codification 815, Derivatives and Hedging ("ASC 815").
+Description of Business and Accounting Policies" management identified an additional material weakness as of December 31, 2020 related to the accounting and classification of significant and unusual transactions.
+The review performed to evaluate the accounting for the Business Combination was incomplete in that a thorough analysis of the Warrants was not performed under Accounting Standards Codification 815, Derivatives and Hedging ("ASC 815").
 Specifically, while the equity classification of warrants with provisions similar to those of the Sponsor Warrants was historically broadly accepted industry practice, our management did not sufficiently analyze the propriety of this classification and did not identify the error in this accounting practice until the SEC's issuance of the Staff Statement on April 12, 2021.
 This material weakness resulted in the correction of our consolidated financial statements as of and for the year ended December 31, 2020.
 This deficiency is a result of our previously smaller accounting team as a private company coupled with insufficient controls to ensure the completeness of all material components of each significant and unusual transaction evaluated.
 To remediate this material weakness we:

-- hired additional personnel subsequent to the Business Combination and are continuing to expand our team in order to have sufficient capacity to thoroughly evaluate all material components of each significant and unusual transaction; and - revisited our controls over accounting for significant and unusual transactions in conjunction with the implementation of the Company's Sarbanes-Oxley Compliance program in 2021.
-The Company has enhanced these controls with a focus on ensuring the analysis is complete and includes each of the material components of the transaction and needs to evaluate the enhanced controls for a period of effectiveness before they can be deemed remediated.
+- hired additional personnel subsequent to the Business Combination and are continuing to expand our team; and - strengthened our controls over accounting for significant and unusual transactions with a focus on ensuring the analysis is complete and includes each of the material components of the transaction.